jacqschweiger/hopscotch/README.md

 - Scrolls vertically
 - Objects instantiated with screenshot, author, and title properties
 - Asynchronous loading of data and images with SDWebImage pod
-- Assume JSON data returns as [[String: Any]] and screenshot, author, and title values as type String
+- Assume JSON data returns as [[String: Any]], and screenshot, author, and title values are of type String
 -